HoshinoTented/mirai-rs/.github/ISSUE_TEMPLATE/bug-report.md

 * The mirai-rs version which appears bugs: 0.1.1
 * Your code:
 <!--
-The code must be quoted by '`'!
+The code must be quoted by three '`'!
 If not, your issue will be deleted without thinking.
 -->
 ```
 // your code here